ziox/leonardo/README.md

 - **ax, ay, az**: Linear acceleration (g);
 - **tm**: Timestamp of the data returned by the Drone returned as number of micro-seconds passed since Drone's boot-up.

+#### Cameras

+Both AR-Drone 1.0 and 2.0 are equipped with two cameras.
+One frontal camera pointing forward and one vertical camera pointing downward.
+This driver will create three topics for each drone: ardrone/image_raw, ardrone/front/image_raw and ardrone/bottom/image_raw.
+Each of these three are standard ROS camera interface and publish messages of type image transport.
+The driver is also a standard ROS camera driver, therefor if camera calibration information is provided either as a set of ROS parameters or appropriate ardrone_front.yaml and/or ardrone_bottom.yaml, the information will be published in appropriate camera_info topics.
+The ardrone will always contain the selected camera's video stream and information.
+Only one of ardrone/front or ardrone/bottom topics will be updated based on which camera is selected at the time.

+#### Sending Commands to AR-Drone

+The drone will takeoff, land or emergency stop/reset by publishing an Empty ROS messages to the following topics: ardrone/takeoff, ardrone/land and ardrone/reset respectively.

+In order to fly the drone after takeoff, you can publish a message of type geometry_msgs::Twist to the cmd_vel topic.

+    -linear.x: move backward
+    +linear.x: move forward
+    -linear.y: move right
+    +linear.y: move left
+    -linear.z: move down
+    +linear.z: move up

+    -angular.z: turn left
+    +angular.z: turn right

+The range for each component should be between -1.0 and 1.0.
+The maximum range can be configured using ROS parameters discussed later in this document.

+geometry_msgs::Twist has two other member variable called angular.x and angular.y which can be used to enable/disable "auto-hover" mode. "auto-hover" is enabled when all six components are set to zero.
+If you want the drone not to enter "auto hover" mode in cases you set the first four components to zero, set angular.x and angular.y to arbitrary non-zero values.

+#### Services

+##### Toggle AR-Drone's Camera

+Calling ardrone/togglecam service with no parameters will change the active video camera stream.

+##### Flat Trim

+Calling ardrone/flattrim service without any parameter will send a "Flat Trim" request to AR-Drone to re-calibrate its rotation estimates assuming that it is on a flat surface.
+Do not call this service while Drone is flying or while the drone is not actually on a flat surface.

 ## Marker detection

 One of the main problem in marker based navigation is to identify a marker using the camera.
 Here are the library used to solve this issue.